-If are not eligible for an EU Blue Card but you are coming to work for a company in Belgium, you’ll need to apply on the regional website where you will be working.
-Belgium is divided into three different regions; Flanders, Wallonia and the Brussels-Capital region and each has its own local government and policies.
+If you are not eligible for an EU Blue Card but are coming to work for a company in Belgium, you’ll need to apply on the regional website where you will be working.
+Belgium is divided into three different regions; Flanders, Wallonia, and the Brussels-Capital region, and each has its local government and policies.

 Belgium citizenship offers a range of benefits.
 A Belgium passport is one of the world’s most sought after.
 The Belgium passport was recently rated as 8th most powerful passport with visa-free access to 184 countries around the world.

 Belgium typically allows dual citizenship.

 - If your mother is a Belgian citizen and you were born in Belgium after 1st January 1967, you are probably also a Belgian citizen.